 Australian Shepherds and Labrador Retrievers are both intelligent and eager to please, so they are relatively easy to train.
 Positive reinforcement will go a long way toward teaching your Aussiedor anything from basic commands to fun tricks to running an agility course.

 Because of their intelligence level, you can experience a little bit of stubbornness when training the breed.
 You’ll want to make sure that you can handle a stubborn dog that may like to show you that they think “they’re the boss.”
-This mix is food motivated though, so a great tip is to find their favorite type of food (chicken, red meat, turkey) and use it as motivation to get them to perform basic commands.
+This mix is food motivated.
+A great tip is to find their favorite type of food (chicken, red meat, turkey) and use it as motivation to get them to perform basic commands.
 You’ll want to start training them at a very young age.

 “Hybrid vigor” may reduce the odds of an Australian Shepherd mix inheriting the genetic disorders of their parent breeds.
-However, they may still be prone to health problems, especially if those problems are experienced by both parent breeds.
+However, they may still be prone to health problems.
+This is more true if those health problems are experienced by both parent breeds.

 Potential health problems your Aussiedor may experience include Hip dysplasia, Elbo dysplasia, eye conditions, hereditary myopathy, heart disorders, bloat, epilepsy, cataracts and cancer.
 While these are potential health problems, it’s very unlikely that your pup falls victim to these health disorders compared to the purebred parent breeds of each pup.

-Responsible breeders do their best to reduce the likelihood of their puppies inheriting these disorders, which is one reason why it’s crucial to thoroughly research Aussiedor breeders before getting a puppy.
+Responsible breeders do their best to reduce the likelihood of their puppies inheriting these disorders.
+This is one reason why it’s crucial to thoroughly research Aussiedor breeders before getting a puppy.
 If you are buying at a breeder, always ask to see the parent’s AKC registered papers if they are available.

 As Family Pets